chrishoste/speetest-button/README.md

-# Playing with Lottie - Animation Library
+# Speedtest.net main button with animation

 > This was created during my [quarantine challenges](https://github.com/chrishoste/quarantine-challenge).
 Check out the more stuff I did during this time.